me-louie/Bugjet-Printer/MILESTONES.md

     * Add support so that locally defined variables we track are restricted to the scope of that method (deals with the case where 2 methods have the same locally declared variable)
     * Add support so that global variables we track can be distinguished from local variables (deals with the case where a local variable in class A has the same name as a global variable in class B
-    * If we do the above this only leaves the case where 2 classes each have a global variable with the same name *Possible support tracking method arguments.
+    * If we do the above this only leaves the case where 2 classes each have a global variable with the same name
+* Possibly support tracking method arguments.
 (Currently our implementation assumes that we'll see a variable get declared)

 **FrontEnd TODOs:**
 * Add the backend and frontend connection.